HusseinLezzaik/Startup/Ideas.md

 7. A New Robotics Operating System (Better than ROS)
 8. Help less represented people gain more exposure
 9. Mentors to help teach you anything
+10. AI Consultant ex. as a Lawyer, Accountant

 # Industry
 1. AI